brickpop/serverless-tdd-starter/README.md

 # Serverless TDD starter
 Test Driven Development starter for Serverless and NodeJS.
-Featuring persistent MongoDB connections with suspended execution.
+Featuring persistent MongoDB connections on suspended execution of functions.

 To get started, read the full article on Medium: